julioarp/julioarp.github.io/index.md

 "Finding Fraud: Enforcement, Detection, and Recoveries after the ACA", jointly with Victoria Perez - Revisions requested at **International Journal of Health Economics and Management**

 [“Do Political Hawks Prioritize Different Policies Than Technocrats?
-Politicization and Governors' Spending Priorities”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4169309), jointy with Johabed G. Olvera and Claudia N. Avellaneda - Submitted
+Politicization and Governors' Spending Priorities”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4169309), jointy with Johabed G. Olvera and Claudia N. Avellaneda - Revisions requested at **JPIPE**

 [“Moving for Welfare: The Effect of ACA Medicaid Expansion on Homelessness”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4237805), jointly with Johabed Olvera and Hilary Wething -  Submitted